Battle of Baghuz Fawqani: Opening assault

-Estimates on the number of remaining IS militants in the enclave varied; SDF officials and SOHR estimated there were around 3,000 mostly foreign IS jihadists remaining, though previous Coalition estimates put the number at about half that.
+Estimates on the number of remaining IS militants in the enclave varied; SDF officials and SOHR estimated there were around 3,000 mostly foreign IS jihadists remaining, though previous Coalition estimates put the number at about half of that.
 On 10 February, SDF spokesman Mustafa Bali said up to 600 fighters were still present in Baghuz Fawqani proper.
 Reports of ongoing backdoor negotiations also persisted; an SDF source denied any such talks were happening, saying that the SDF demanded an unconditional IS surrender.
 Meanwhile, Italian media reported freelance photographer Gabriele Micalizzi was badly, though not critically, wounded in the head by splinters from a rocket-propelled grenade.
 Micalizzi was airlifted by the Coalition to Baghdad to be evacuated back to Italy.
 The Observatory said 13 IS militants, including five suicide attackers, were killed as well as six SDF fighters in recent fighting.
 16 civilians were reported to have been killed in airstrikes by the end of 11 February.